 - 2nd Circuit Holds Filing of Lawsuit Triggers FDCPA Protections8.1.06

-"Discovery Strategy in Mass Tort Litigation" Chapter 6 of Mass Torts in the United States: Strategy and Practice, American Bar Association, First Chair Press (forthcoming Fall 2016).
+"Discovery Strategy in Mass Tort Litigation" Chapter 6 of Mass Torts in the United States: Strategy and Practice, American Bar Association, First Chair Press (2018).

 "Target Acquired: The Increased Role of Boiler Defendants in Asbestos Litigation," Today's Boiler, American Boiler Manufacturers Association (Spring 2014).